aaditya/sbrw-server/README.md

 ## Description

+Everything is broken right now.
+Need to rebuild asset database and create assetdb installer.

 This is a compatible server for Need For Speed World game, this project is still a work in progress.

 Currently, the server supports the SoapBox Race World Launcher.